 Learning Resources Center

-The Learning Resources Center (LRC), consisting of both the main library and Heritage Place, provides a collection of books, periodicals, audiovisuals, Web-based resources, and other learning materials to support curricular needs as well as to inspire student and faculty interests.
+The Learning Resources Center (LRC) provides a collection of books, periodicals, audiovisuals, Web-based resources, and other learning materials to support curricular needs as well as to inspire student and faculty interests.
 The LRC has an open lab of 30 computers available to patrons and students with Internet access and multiple application software packages to support curriculum requirements.
 The main library collection of an estimated 18,000 titles is housed in open stacks where patrons have the opportunity to browse in areas of interest.
-The LRC provides patrons access to thousands of print and online professional journals and periodicals housed within the library as well as through the 145 online databases that can be accessed remotely or on any of the LCC campuses.
+The LRC provides patrons access to thousands of print and online professional journals and periodicals housed within the library as well as through the 150 online databases that can be accessed remotely or on any of the LCC campuses.
 Materials can also be obtained from other libraries via interlibrary loan.
 A student ID is required for any type of transaction in the LRC.
 Additionally, from the Reference Chat widget found on all LRC web pages, patrons have the ability to ask reference librarians research questions online through an instant message chat during the hours the library is closed.
-Furthermore, students can request a research consultation with the LRC librarian by filling out the online research consultation form on the LRC web page, calling to schedule an appointment or as a walk-in to the library.
-Students may contact the LRC by email at firstname.lastname@example.org or by phone at (252)527-6223, ext.
-507. Heritage Place offers a special reserved collection of various genealogical and local/state historical materials including census records, church records, birth and death records, and other items of local interest.
+Furthermore, students can request a research consultation with the LRC librarian by filling out the online research consultation form on the LRC web page, calling to schedule an appointment, or as a walk-in to the library.
+Students may contact the LRC by email at email@example.com or by phone at (252)527-6223, ext.
+507.

 The mission of Lenoir Community College’s distance education services is to provide accessible, comprehensive instructional programs for students.
 Distance learning occurs when the interaction of a student and instructor is separated by place and/or time.
 The purpose of distance education is to meet the needs of a diverse population through flexible, alternative delivery methods including Internet, hybrid, and blended courses.
 Synchronous video-conferencing sessions may be scheduled for all course delivery methods.